hsgroup30num1/homework-group-30/README.md

 Project1: implement the naïve birthday attack of reduced SM3<br>
 Project2: implement the Rho method of reduced SM3<br>
 Project3: implement length extension attack for SM3, SHA256, etc.<br>
+Project4: do your best to optimize SM3 implementation (software)<br>
 Project5: Impl Merkle Tree following RFC6962<br>
 Project10: report on the application of this deduce technique in Ethereum with ECDSA<br>
 Project11: impl sm2 with RFC6979<br>